talkingkotlin/website/_posts/2021-08-14-ten-years-special.md

 length_rounded: "64 mins"
 tags: [Kotlin, Anniversary, Community]
 image: ten-years.png
-description: "In this episode, we’ll sit down with Ksenia Shneyveys, the Kotlin Manager for Education and University Relations at JetBrains, and talk to her about the current state and future of Kotlin in academia."
-bio: "Ksenia is a Kotlin Manager for Education and University Relations at JetBrains."
+description: "Together with the Kotlin community, we have prepared a special episode of the Talking Kotlin podcast!
+It is dedicated to the 10 Years of Kotlin celebration and features 6 guests talking about their journeys with the language."

 notes: